Common Health Problems in Devon Rex (With Cost Estimates)

 Common Health Conditions in Devon Rex

-Health-conscious Devon Rex owners should be aware that this breed has documented predispositions to Genetic Conditions, Coat and Skin Issues, Other Health Concerns.
+Health-conscious Devon Rex owners should be aware that this breed has documented predispositions to Genetic Conditions, Coat and Skin Issues, breed-related eye, dental, and skin conditions that benefit from early detection.
 Regular veterinarian monitoring is the most effective strategy for catching these conditions early, when treatment is most successful and least costly.
 Devon Rex's health predispositions are manageable with consistent preventive care and awareness of early warning signs.
 Devon Rex owners should schedule wellness examinations at least annually for adults and semi-annually for seniors.
 Breed-specific health registries and DNA testing can identify genetic predispositions before symptoms appear, enabling proactive management.

 Best for Preventive Health Screening